history

 Pastors serving the United Church of Christ in Bayberry

-Rev. Robert Adams, 1960-65; Rev. Walter Tildesley (interim), 1965; Rev. William Goble 1966-1969; Rev. Walter Tildesley (interim), 1969; Rev. John Allen, 1970-1978; Rev. Charles Schmitz, 1978; Rev. Daniel Kuhn, 1979-1988; Rev. Jennifer von derLuft (Associate), 1985-1989; Rev. Michael Heath (interim), 1988-1989; Rev. Linda Heffley (interim), 1989; Rev. Phil Wiehe and Rev. Linda McFadden, 1989-1992; Rev. Graham Hodges (interim), 1992; Rev. Susan Schneider-Adams (interim), 1992-1995; Rev. Dr. J. Mark Lawson, 1995-2022; Rev. William Bartholomew (interim) 2022-present.
+Rev. Robert Adams, 1960-65; Rev. Walter Tildesley (interim), 1965; Rev. William Goble 1966-1969; Rev. Walter Tildesley (interim), 1969; Rev. John Allen, 1970-1978; Rev. Charles Schmitz, 1978; Rev. Daniel Kuhn, 1979-1988; Rev. Jennifer von derLuft (Associate), 1985-1989; Rev. Michael Heath (interim), 1988-1989; Rev. Linda Heffley (interim), 1989; Rev. Phil Wiehe and Rev. Linda McFadden, 1989-1992; Rev. Graham Hodges (interim), 1992; Rev. Susan Schneider-Adams (interim), 1992-1995; Rev. Dr. J. Mark Lawson, 1995-2022; Rev. William Bartholomew (interim) 2022-2024.